adrianlzt/cerebro/web/elasticsearch/beats.md

 If you’re not ready to upgrade Elasticsearch and Kibana to 6.0, that’s alright.
 Beats version 6.0 works with Elasticsearch and Kibana version 5.6, so you can upgrade Beats now and the rest of the stack later.

-filebeats probablemente reemplace a logstash-forwarder
+filebeat probablemente reemplace a logstash-forwarder

 Metricbeat -> extrae métricas de sistema (oficial)